bhatti/PlexServices/README.md

-#PlexService - Light-weight Micro-Service Framework for building high performance and secured applications
+#PlexServices - Light-weight Micro-Service Framework for building high performance and secured applications

 ##Overview

-PlexService is a light-weight Java framework for defining secured micro-services, which can be accessed by HTTP, Websockets or JMS interfaces.
+PlexServices is a light-weight Java framework for defining secured micro-services, which can be accessed by HTTP, Websockets or JMS interfaces.

 ## Design Principles
-PlexService is designed on following design principles:
+PlexServices is designed on following design principles:

-- Not MVC framework - PlexService is only meant for services and it's not general purpose MVC framework.
+- Not MVC framework - PlexServices is only meant for services and it's not general purpose MVC framework.

-- Not Invented Here: PlexService leverages other 3rd party frameworks and libraries such as Log4j, Netty, JaxB, Jackson, etc. for providing support of web services and data conversion.
+- Not Invented Here: PlexServices leverages other 3rd party frameworks and libraries such as Netty, XStream, Jackson, etc. for providing support of web services and data conversion.
 However it encapsulates them with interfaces so that they can be replaced if needed.

-- Minimize Dependencies: Despite NIH, PlexService minimizes the dependencies of 3rd party libraries.
+- Minimize Dependencies: Despite NIH, PlexServices minimizes the dependencies of 3rd party libraries.

-- Technology indpendent: PlexService provides plain POJO based abstractions for creating services, while encapsulating APIs of 3rd party libraries.
-For example, PlexService provides same interface for different kind of services and you use level Java objects for services and underlying framework will do all conversion.
+- Technology independent services: PlexServices provides plain POJO based abstractions for creating services, while encapsulating APIs of 3rd party libraries.
+For example, PlexServices provides same interface for different kind of services and you use level Java objects for services and underlying framework will do all conversion.

-- Configurable: PlexService uses simple annotations for describing services but allows them to override the properties at run-time.
+- Easily Configurable: PlexServices uses DRY principle using annotations for configuring services but allows them to override the properties at run-time.

-- Encourage messaging based services: Though, PlexService supports both messaging based services and web services, but it prefers messaging based services and provides web bridge to expose them externally.
-It also encourages use of event-bus for internal communication.
+- Reactive messaging based services: Though, PlexServices supports both messaging based services and web services.
+You can use messaging based services to build reactive services and then use web bridge to expose them externally.
+It also provides event-bus for internal communication and to build loosely coupled components.

-- Easily deployable: PlexService framework provides embeddable Netty server for easily deplying services.
+- Easily deployable: PlexServices framework supports both war files and embeddable Netty server for easily deplying services.
 It allows you to determine what services should be deployed together at runtime, thus encourages light weight services that can be deployed independently if needed.

+- Development Support: Though, you may use different Java processes to deploy services in your production environment, but you can add all of services in a single Java process during development to simplify the deployment process.

-- Operational Support: PlexService provides monitoring, statistics and logging support for ease of operational support.
+- Operational Support: PlexServices provides monitoring, statistics and logging support for ease of operational support.

 ## Major Features
-- PlexService framework provides support for converting POJO objects into JSON for service consumption.
+- PlexServices framework provides support for converting POJO objects into JSON for service consumption.
 The developers define service configuration via Java annoations, which allow them to define protocols, encoding scheme, end-points, roles, etc. You can also override the configurations at runtime if needed.

+- PlexServices framework allows annotations for validating request parameters or attributes of request object.

+- PlexServices framework allows request interceptors to define cross cutting logic that is common to all handlers.

-- PlexService supports role-based security, which are enforced before accessing underlying services.
-PlexService provides simple interfaces for providing security rules for access to the services.
+- PlexServices supports role-based security, which are enforced before accessing underlying services.
+PlexServices provides simple interfaces for providing security rules for access to the services.

-- PlexService also provides bridge for forwarding web requests to JMS based services for accessing services over http or websockets.
+- PlexServices also provides bridge for forwarding web requests to JMS based services for accessing services over http or websockets.
 For example, you may use JMS for all internal services and then create a bridge to expose them through HTTP or websocket interfaces.

-- For intra-process communication, PlexService provides event-bus, which uses same interfaces as other services.
+- For intra-process communication, PlexServices provides event-bus, which uses same interfaces as other services.
 In order to decouple your services from any external protocols, you may deploy all services to event-bus and then create event-bus to JMS bridge for external communication.

-- PlexService keeps key metrics such as latency, invocations, errors, etc., which are exposed via JMX interface.
+- PlexServices keeps key metrics such as latency, invocations, errors, etc., which are exposed via JMX interface.
 It also supports integration with StatsD, which can be enabled via configuration.

+- PlexServices provides support for using finite state machines in building services.

-- PlexService uses Netty 4.0+ for hosting web services and you can deploy both http and websocket services to the same server.
+- PlexServices supports both war files and Netty 4.0+ for hosting web services and you can deploy both http and websocket services to the same server.

-- PlexService also supports JMS compatible messageing middlewares such as ActiveMQ, SwiftMQ, etc.
+- PlexServices also supports JMS compatible messageing middlewares such as ActiveMQ, SwiftMQ, etc.

+- PlexServices allows you to import existing JavaWS based services.

+- PlexServices allows you to specify the services you want to deploy or allows support to automatically deplooy all services that implement ServiceConfig annotation.

 ##Building
 - Download and install <a href="http://www.gradle.org/downloads">Gradle</a>.